Quitch/GW-AI-Overhaul/README.md

 ## Compatible Loadouts

-If you are adding new loadouts to the game and want to be GWAIO compatible, then you will need to do the following:
+If you are adding new loadouts to the game and want to be compatible, then you will need to do the following:

 1. Add the following to the gw_start scene: